gyrogovernance/science/docs/Foundations/CommonGovernanceModel.md

 **Quantum gravity invariant:** The horizon constant S anchors all subsequent structure.

-**Fine-structure constant:** From BU dual-pole monodromy through quartic scaling, α = (δ_BU)⁴ / m_p ≈ 1/137.035999206, matching experimental precision [17,18] to 0.043 parts per billion.
+**Fine-structure constant:** From BU dual-pole monodromy through quartic scaling, α = (δ_BU)⁴ / m_p ≈ 1/137.035999206, where δ_BU = 0.195342 rad is the BU dual-pole monodromy, matching experimental precision [17,18] to 0.043 parts per billion.
+See [19] for complete derivation.

 **Neutrino mass scale:** Neutrino masses correspond to minimal excitations of the chiral seed (1 DOF) consistent with three-generational structure (3 DOF).
 Using 48² quantization, the right-handed neutrino mass scale is M_R = E_GUT/48², and the light neutrino masses follow from the seesaw mechanism [15,16]: m_ν = y²v²/M_R ≈ 0.06 eV (via 48² quantization scheme), consistent with oscillation experiments [14].
+See [22] for complete mechanism.

 **Energy scale hierarchy and optical conjugacy:** The operational states generate a hierarchy connected by E^UV × E^IR = (E_CS × E_BU)/(4π²).
 Anchoring E_CS at the Planck scale (1.22×10¹⁹ GeV) and E_BU at the electroweak scale (240 GeV) [14] yields: E_GUT ≈ 2.34×10¹⁸ GeV, E_UNA ≈ 5.50×10¹⁸ GeV, E_ONA ≈ 6.10×10¹⁸ GeV.
 The factor 1/(4π²) represents geometric dilution, explaining the hierarchy problem without fine-tuning.
+See [22] for complete derivation.

 **Cosmological structure:** The universe appears as a Planck-scale black hole interior (r_s/R_H ≈ 1), with expansion as optical illusion from UV-IR inversion.
 The coherence radius R_coh = (c/H_0)/4 marks where observations decohere into phase-sliced projections, resolving horizon and flatness problems without inflation.